Etheredge-Works/gloves/README.md

 - There appears to be a memory leak with tensorflow datasets
   - it doesn't appear to be from shuffle
   - it doesn't appear to be from parallel maps
+  - it appears to have started when switching off tensorflow container
+  - probably a lib installed on the system